-It is up to the GM to decide whether to allow nonhuman PCs - players who are used to generic fantasy campaigns may insist on elven and dwarven PCs, but these are completely unknown in ompletely unknown in Norse literature.
+It is up to the GM to decide whether to allow nonhuman PCs - players who are used to generic fantasy campaigns may insist on elven and dwarven PCs, but these are completely unknown in Norse literature.
 Trolls are possible as a PC race, but a Troll PC will carry a massive Social Stigma.